Giant atom with disorders: Effects from imperfect couplings: Summary

 \section{Summary}

-In summary, we have studied the system of giant atom(s) coupled to 1D waveguide via multiple coupling points with considering the disorders of coupling positions and coupling strengths.
+In summary, we have studied the system of giant atom(s) coupled to a 1D waveguide via multiple coupling points with considering the disorders of coupling positions and coupling strengths.
 We investigated the disorder effects on the dark states and BICs for the spontaneous emission of a single giant atom.
-We find that the decay rate increases monotonically as the standard deviations of two disorders increase.
-In the Markovian regime, we have identified that the decay rates follows a quadratic scaling behavior as functions of both disorders.
+We find that the decay rate increases monotonically as the standard deviations of the two disorders increase.
+In the Markovian regime, we have identified that the decay rates follow a quadratic scaling behavior as functions of both disorders.
 In the non-Markovian regime, the quadratic fitting is still valid for the coupling-strength disorder but breaks down for the coupling-position disorder, instead of an extended Debye function of order two, cf. Eq.~(\ref{extended-debye-function}).

-Our work provides an important insight to design the giant-atom system in the experiments.
-The system of giant atoms is robust to the disorders of both coupling positions and coupling strengths in the Markovian regime as both disorders suppress the phenomena such as dark states and DFI in a quadratic way.
-However, to observe the non-Markovian phenomenon such as (oscillating) BICs, it needs more precision to control the disorder of coupling positions than that of the coupling strengths.
+Our work provides an important insight into designing the giant-atom system in the experiments.
+The system of giant atoms is robust to the disorders of both coupling positions and coupling strengths in the Markovian regime, as both disorders suppress phenomena such as dark states and DFI in a quadratic way.
+However, to observe the non-Markovian phenomenon like (oscillating) BICs, it needs more precision to control the disorder of coupling positions than that of the coupling strengths. \\